CHICAGO EXOTICS ANIMAL HOSPITAL

 Nutrition

 Ferrets have a very high metabolic rate and should have food and fresh water constantly available, as they require multiple meals throughout the day to sustain themselves.
-Water bottles are less messy and more sanitary, and therefore are preferred to water dishes.
+Water bottles and water bowls secured to the side of the cage can be used.
+Later in life, bowls are preferred as they are easier for ferrets to drink from and can help keep them better hydrated.

 An improper diet may result in an unhealthy immune system that may predispose to poor overall health, including infections in the urinary tract, gastrointestinal system and respiratory system.